snazeczek/image-stegano/README.md

 **To reveal a message:**
 1. Launch the application.
-2. Select the "Reveal Data" option.
+2. Select the "Decrypt Image" option.
 3. Choose the image from which you want to read the message.
 4. Enter the password used during the hiding process.
 5. The application will display the hidden message.